scraggo/scraggo.github.io/_posts/2019-07-02-prepare-for-initial-screens.md

 > "I built a tool that allows users to make financial projections and track their budgets.
 Users can create accounts and safely save their data.
 My experience writing financial software would fit in nicely with the role."

 Having a broad idea of what the role might entail is critical.
 You may not get a complete picture from reading the job description.
-Knowing some types of companies can be very helpful:
+You'll quickly want to gather a few pieces of information: Two types of companies:

-- **Product company:** Prepare thoughts on how you might create scalable, sustainable solutions around one product idea.
+1. **Product company:** Prepare thoughts on how you might create scalable, sustainable solutions around one product idea.
 This might be through creating custom tooling, using pre-built tooling, and multiple repos that solve smaller problems related to the core software.
-- **Agency**: Prepare thoughts on how you would start projects, how you'd decide the larger architecture, how you enjoy finding the right tools for the job.
+2. **Agency**: Prepare thoughts on how you would start projects, how you'd decide the larger architecture, how you enjoy finding the right tools for the job.

+...and three types of roles:

-- **Full stack (back end focused)**: Prepare thoughts on correctly creating and organizing databases, algorithms, data structures, etc. You'll also want to show enthusiasm for the front end.
+1. **Full stack (back end focused)**: Prepare thoughts on correctly creating and organizing databases, algorithms, data structures, etc. You'll also want to show enthusiasm for the front end.
-- **Support**: Prepare thoughts on how you've communicated ideas to developers and non-developers as well as creating tooling for custom purposes.
+2. **Support**: Prepare thoughts on how you've communicated ideas to developers and non-developers as well as creating tooling for custom purposes.
-- **UI/UX**: Prepare thoughts on separation of front end layers like layout, font, API calls, templating, etc as well as making the great experiences for users.
+3. **UI/UX**: Prepare thoughts on separation of front end layers like layout, font, API calls, templating, etc as well as making the great experiences for users.

-If you get a chance to ask up front before it comes up on your end, go for it!
+If you get a chance to ask about any of these up front, go for it!

 ### Answers for questions you don't have a substantial answer for